amicloud/SealSlicer/README.md

 ## 📊 Test Coverage

 Trying to ensure robust and reliable functionality through comprehensive testing.
 Currently focusing on components not involving OpenGL.
+Testing anything related to OpenGL sounds like a literal nightmare

-- **Total Coverage:** **39.25%** 553/1409 lines covered
+- **39.49% coverage** 569/1441 lines covered

 ## 🌟 Goals